How to return from your vacation refreshed

 And somehow, despite your best intentions and efforts, you end up back where you started, stressed and not at all rejuvenated the way you may have hoped.

 Genuinely enjoying your vacation and returning to work post-vacation rested and ready to get back to it is harder than it sounds, especially right now, when a global pandemic has likely had an impact on what you can do during time off.

 However you decide to spend your leave, to return to work relaxed, you’ll have to spend at least part of your time relaxing (and disconnecting from work).

 It’s harder than it sounds, but follow these practical tips, and you’ll be well on your way.

-According to author Laura Vanderkam, author of 168 Hours: You Have More Time Than you Think in Forbes, you should start ‘laying vacation groundwork’ a few weeks before you take your leave.
+According to author Laura Vanderkam, author of 168 Hours: You Have More Time Than you Think in Forbes, you should start "laying vacation groundwork" a few weeks before you take your leave.
 Make sure any tasks and projects that must be advanced during your absence are covered.
-If you’ve got a trusted colleague that can help with some of your responsibilities, ask them for a hand (this works best if you’re open to returning the favour when they take their holidays).
+If you’ve got a trusted coworker that can help with some of your responsibilities, ask them for a hand (this works best if you’re open to returning the favour when they take their leave).